MihaiElisei/transport-services/README.md

 The main purpose of this website is to present the services offered by the company in order to obtain new contracts and collaborations with potential clients.

 # 1.2 User Expectations

+The content of this website presents the services offered by a product delivery company.
+This website is ideal for people who are planning to start a small business and want to present their services online.
+Folloiwng user's expections ware considered while designing the site:

+* The site structure is designed considering the expectation of users to be simple and easy to use;
+* The user interface is easy to navigate;
+* Responsive design for all screen/device sizes like mobile, tablet and desktop;
+* A application page is provided for those users who will be contacted if they are interested in company services.

+# 1.3 Color Scheme